adoxa/ansicon/readme.txt

     * remove dependency on CRT & USER32, dynamically load WINMM;
     * exit process if the primary thread is detached (for processes on Win10 that return, rather than call ExitProcess);
-    * ansicon.exe statically loads the DLL.
+    * ansicon.exe statically loads the DLL;
+    * scrolling will use the default attribute for new lines.

     1.83 - 16 February, 2018:
     - create the flush thread on first use.